Moving to the Banbury area..... What is it like?

 FARTHINGHOE

-Farthinghoe is a very pleasant village with a public house and restaurant, primary school and church.
+Farthinghoe is a very pleasant village with a public house/restaurant, farm shop, primary school, village hall and church.
 It is conveniently placed between Banbury and Brackley and is within 6 miles of Junction 11 of the M40 Motorway.
 The larger village of Middleton Cheney is approximately 4 miles away with excellent amenities which include primary and secondary schooling, library, mini supermarket, dispensing chemist, post office and stores, bus service, two public houses and parish church.

 FARNBOROUGH

-FARNBOROUGH is a pretty village on the North Oxfordshire/South Warwickshire borders where amenities include a public house/restaurant of high repute, nursery school and children's play park.
-It is home to the famous Farnborough Hall, opposite which there is a large and attractive lake with surrounding meadow.
+Farnborough is a village on the North Oxfordshire/South Warwickshire borders where amenities include a public house/restaurant of high repute, village hall, church and children's play park.
+It is home to the famous National Trust property Farnborough Hall opposite which there is a large and attractive lake with surrounding meadow.

 FENNY COMPTON